LogtalkDotOrg/logtalk.org/_pages/rationale.md

 ### Portability

-Logtalk is written in highly portable code and currently supports [15 backend Prolog systems](download.html#requirements).
-It can support any Prolog system that complies with official and de facto core standards.
+Logtalk is written in highly portable code and currently supports [14 backend Prolog systems](download.html#requirements).
+It can support any Prolog system that complies with both official and de facto core standards and is independent of the presence or absence of a module system.
 Logtalk [libraries](https://logtalk.org/manuals/libraries/index.html) and [developer tools](tools.html) are also portable.
 Portability contributes to robustness (by allowing testing with a larger number of Prolog systems) and risk mitigation (by facilitating switching between Prolog systems).

 In contrast, the ISO Prolog standard for modules is ignored (for sound reasons) by Prolog implementers.
 Worse, Prolog systems implementing a module system have significant differences that hinder portability.
 A few examples:

 * Ciao Prolog - `module/3` proprietary directive
-* ECLiPSe - no `module/2` directive
+* ECLiPSe - no `module/2` directive; colon sets lookup module but not calling context
 * SICStus Prolog and XSB - no `reexport/1-2` directives
 * ISO standard - no `use_module/1-2` directives; `metapredicate/1` instead of `meta_predicate/1` directive
 * Ciao Prolog and SWI-Prolog - operators are local to modules
 * SICStus Prolog - operators are global
 * XSB - atom-based module system
 * ECLiPSe, SICStus Prolog, SWI-Prolog, YAP - predicate-based module system
+* SICStus Prolog, SWI-Prolog, YAP - colon sets both lookup module and calling context

 But even when two Prolog systems provide the same syntax constructs, different semantics exist.
 For example, in ECLiPSe the `ensure_loaded/1` directive is equivalent to a `use_module/2` directive with an empty list of imported predicates while in SWI-Prolog the `ensure_loaded/1` directive is equivalent to a `use_module/1` directive.

-In addition, not all Prolog systems implement modules.
-Examples include B-Prolog, CxProlog, GNU Prolog, and Qu-Prolog.
-Logtalk highly portable code works as-is and independently of the presence or absence of a module system.
+There also differences between module systems on how a file is specified in `use_module/1-2`, `ensure_loaded/1`, and `include/1` directives and on the interpretation of relative paths.
+The ISO standard specifies a `colon_sets_calling_context` boolean flag that allows code for a compliant system to be incompatible with code from another compliant system with a different flag value (theoretically, of course, as the standard is ignored).
+Moreover, not all Prolog systems implement modules; examples include B-Prolog, CxProlog, GNU Prolog, and Qu-Prolog.

+Note that a code encapsulation mechanism is just part of the requirements for effective _programming in the large_: developer tools that understand and leverage the encapsulation mechanism are also key.
+Portable developer tools can be written provided comprehensive reflection support.
+But there isn't any standard (official or de facto) or standardization proposal for a Prolog reflection API.
+In fact, reflection support is appalling in most Prolog systems, which goes a long way in explaining the lack of native (not to mention portable) developer tools.

 ### Key mechanisms